TABLE OF CONTENTS

 Does it take longer to sell to a buyer with a VA loan?

-It doesn’t necessarily take longer to sell to a buyer who is using a VA loan, but VA buyers do need to have a COE before they can buy.
-Once they have that, it should not take any longer to sell to a buyer in this situation.
+It doesn’t necessarily take longer to sell to a buyer who is using a VA loan, but VA buyers do need to have a Certificate of Eligibility (COE) before they can buy.
+Once they have that, the process can move forward.
+At Griffin Funding, we aim to complete the VA mortgage process and close on the loan in 30 days or less.

 What are the benefits of selling to a VA loan buyer?